Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-47-fallout.md

 "Sounds like ‘ya wanna portray me as a monster."
 It wasn’t unfriendly.

-"I was thinking… chaos, with you emerging from the chaos.
+"I was thinking... chaos, with you emerging from the chaos.
 Part of it, but also giving it shape, bringing some order to it."

 Daar duck-nodded and silently took to calisthenics while Ava prepped her lighting.
 It didn’t take her long to prepare, nor did Daar need much prompting once she was ready.
 He pranced right onto center stage and seemed to instinctually take advantage of the light.
 He was a *good* model, with his glowing eyes peering out from under the shadows.
 He was... striking.